thilak-tp/TCPCliientSeverSocketInC/README.md

 This is the Readme for the TCP Socket program.

-Developers involved: Thilak T P, Bindushree N G, Thilak T P, Sivakannan
+Developers involved: Thilak T P, Bindushree N G, Bhakti Bhataria, Sivakannan

 This is a simple example of TCP Socket Programming where in we test the Protocol